You Know How We Do It

-"You Know How We Do It" is a 1993 song by American rapper, actor and filmmaker Ice Cube, released as the second single from his fourth studio album, Lethal Injection.
-It was released on February 2, 1994 and was a No. 30 hit on the Billboard Hot 100.
+"You Know How We Do It" is a song by American rapper, actor and filmmaker Ice Cube, released as the second single from his fourth studio album, Lethal Injection (1993).
+The song was released in 1994 by Lench Mob and Priority Records, and was a No. 30 hit on the US Billboard Hot 100.
+Its music video was directed by Marcus Raboy and filmed in Las Vegas.
+Musically, the song is in the G-funk genre, "You Know How We Do It" samples "The Show Is Over" by Evelyn "Champagne" King, "Summer Madness" by Kool & the Gang, and "Billie Jean" by Michael Jackson.